Children's Dentistry in Mansfield

 Despite the fact that baby teeth are eventually replaced by permanent adult teeth, it’s important that they remain healthy and in place until they’re lost naturally since they serve several critical functions, including:

 - Fostering good nutrition by permitting proper chewing;

 - helping permanent teeth by saving space for them; and

 - creating self-esteem – a healthy smile helps children feel good about how they look to others.

 Having the first dental visit in a pleasant environment before the onset of any tooth problems establishes trust and confidence in dental care in children that can carry over into adulthood.
 It both helps children feel good about visiting the dentist and encourages them to care for their own teeth.
 Dr. Bartholomew is not a pediatric dentist but has taken hundreds of hours of continuing education training in pediatric dentistry under experts such as Dr. Marvin Berman (Chicago, IL), Dr. Fred Margolis (Chicago, IL), and Dr. Paul Cassimosimo (The Ohio State University College of Dentistry).
 Because of his training and caring approach, Dr Bartholomew has a great rapport with his children patients and their parents.
-Since the introduction of the Waterlase MD laser into his practice the comfort level for kids has risen and parents are happier since the kids don't leave the office with a numb lip.
-Dentistry has never been easier for his patients.

 In addition to regular dental visits, there are many things parents can do to help their children prevent tooth decay:

 - Brush your child’s gums twice a day with a soft cloth or baby toothbrush and water even before the first tooth appears.

 - Talk to your pediatric dentist about your child’s fluoride needs.
 Infants require fluoride to help developing teeth grow strong, and children who primarily drink bottled water may not be getting the fluoride they need.